riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 vadd.vv c2, a2, b2
 ```

-Be aware that when the ratio of LMUL/SEW is changed, users need to ensure the `vl` is correct for the following operations.
+Be aware that when the ratio of LMUL/SEW is changed, users need to ensure the `vl` is correct for the following operations if using *implicit vl intrinsics*.

 ## Exceptions<a name="exceptions"></a>